To ask user input in JavaScript, use the built-in window.prompt() method.

 Conclusion

-Today you learned how to ask user input in JavaScript.
+Today you learned how to ask for user input in JavaScript.

-To recap, you can ask user input with the built-in prompt() method.
+To recap, you can ask for user input with the built-in prompt() method.
 This opens up a prompt box where a user can enter text input.
-To store this input, assign the prompt into a variable.
+To store this input, assign the prompt to a variable.

 Thanks for reading.